 When I began my search for the truth, I was a 16 year old who attended Christian school my entire life but I had my doubts.
 As I began to study the Bible more, I noticed how pagan holidays were simply replaced or absorbed by the Church in order to increase its following.
 I knew that whatever my search led me to, it had to be free of these things and stand on its own.

 Studying the life of Malcolm X, I ended up sifting through elements like the Nation of Islam (Min.
-Farrakhan and/or Elijah Muhammad) until I finally came upon information about the Seerah of Prophet Muhammad (sws).
+Farrakhan and/or Elijah Muhammad) until I finally came upon information about the Life of Prophet Muhammad (sws).
 I began to study more and more and after reading Surah Ikhlas, I accepted Islam.
-Upon accepting Islam, I threw every holiday I ever participated in, religious, secular or otherwise in the trash and decided I’ll do my best to follow the Sunnah of the Prophet Muhammad (sws).
+Upon my acceptance, I decided to start fresh so I threw every holiday I ever participated in, religious, secular or otherwise in the trash.
+I decided to do my best to follow the Sunnah of the Prophet Muhammad (sws).

-I began to explore the principles of Islam and saw many of them as universal; such as respecting relatives, giving gifts, being nice to parents even if they are not Muslim, being tolerant of others beliefs, arguing in a kind manner and so much more.
+I began to explore the principles of Islam and saw many of them as universal; such as respecting relatives, giving gifts, being nice to parents (Muslim or not), being tolerant of others beliefs, arguing in a kind manner and so much more.
 I noticed some Muslims participating in Thanksgiving and Christmas dinners with their families which confused me at first.
-I used to celebrate those holidays by getting together with relatives, eating and visiting prior to becoming a Muslim and I took a strong stance against participating because it was from ‘jahiliyyah’ and I remembered how Christianity blended the pagan rituals and practices into their religion so I was on guard.
+I used to celebrate those holidays by getting together with relatives, eating and visiting prior to becoming a Muslim and I took a strong stance against participating because to me it was from ‘jahiliyyah’ and I remembered how Christianity blended the pagan rituals and practices into their religion so I was on guard.

 I’m not qualified to give fataawa but I felt that this area at best was a gray area because I came across an authentic hadith in Abu Dawood that says;